kurmajithendra123/canteen_menu_and_ordering_system/README.md

 ## Another idea to be developed:
-* We can develop this according to the time slot, in each time this many can go like wise if we do that, there are some other problem will be occured.
+* We can develop this according to the time slot, in each time slot some students can go, like wise if we do that, there are some other problem will be occured.
-* CASE 1: if means food was not nice then definetly the student will go the canteen definetly(at the same time canteen has no available slots to book).
+* CASE 1: if mess food was not nice then definetly the student will go the canteen(at the same time canteen has no available slots to book).
 What is the purpose of keeping time slots.
 * CASE 2: suppose student have a project review at 1pm and it took one hour to complete.
-By 2pm mess will be closed then definetly every student will choose to go to canteen. if slots are full and items are available (canteen is occupied but items are available).
+By 2pm mess will be closed then definetly every student will choose to go canteen. if slots are full and items are available (canteen is occupied but items are available).
-* CASE 3: some may work for projects in the canteen.
+* CASE 3: some may work for projects in the canteen spending hours of time because of system shows slots are full and food will be wasted.
+* There are many scenarios like wise which tells that time slots will not work in collage canteens.

 * BY seeing this many cons i haven't included time slots.
 (Time slots will only work for the restaurents not for the collage canteens).

-## Total purpose of this project is to reduce the time spent in the queues to collect the food ##
+## Total purpose of this project is to reduce the time spent in the queues to collect the food.